Since its roots began in 1886, Fair Park has evolved into one of the world's premier destinations engulfed with timeless history and landscape.

 1987: Fair Park is designated a City of Dallas Landmark.

 1994: African American Museum opens.
-Fair Park is one of nine American venues for to host World Cup Soccer games.
-The first round of games is played in the Cotton Bowl Stadium.
+Fair Park/Cotton Bowl Stadium is one of nine American venues to host the FIFA World Cup.

 2003: Fair Park receives the prestigious National Trust for Historic Preservation Honor Award for the revitalization and restoration for the site.